Exercise Myths vs Reality

 • Do bodyweight exercises in your bedroom: squats, wall push-ups, gentle stretches

 • Dance to one song.
 Just one.
 In your kitchen.
 Nobody's watching.
+It's a healthy way to release frustration and anger about AI changes through your body instead of letting it simmer.

 Outside (low-pressure):